The One Rule of Effective Fascial Release, And Why Massage Doesn’t ‘Release’ Fascia

 I’m also not trying to disrespect massage or massage therapists!
 I was one – it’s hard freaking work.
-I get massages every 2-3 weeks myself.
+I currently get massages every 2-3 weeks myself.

 I do think it’s important to know its limitations and be clear about WHY you’re choosing it.
 I go because I found someone really good here in Boulder who can get into the small areas around my neck and back that I can’t get into with the work I do.
 And because it just FEELS GOOD.
 I get a lot of benefit from going somewhere for two hours where I can close my eyes and feel supported and loved up.
 Those are my reasons for choosing massage.